Tepic: Sports

 Nayarit had small stadiums built for football and baseball.
-Both now demolished, there are plans to construct new, modern, and bigger stadiums; the state has three sport private clubs.
+Both now demolished, there are plans to construct new, modern, and bigger stadiums; in 2025 Los Sultanes de Monterrey franchise of the Liga Arco Mexicana del Pacífico moved to Tepic and became Los Jaguares de Nayarit.
+They played their first game Estadio Coloso del Pacífico on October 15, 2025.
+The state has three sport private clubs.
 There are multiple football fields and places to play "cascaritas" (pick-up games), indoor football courts, a basketball center and gym (with wooden flooring), several volleyball courts, and a bowling alley.
 In addition to common sports, in the city's main park there is an olympic swimming pool and a squash field.

 In Tepic, tennis is a popular sport, but the most popular is football (soccer).
 Futsal is also commonly played in the city.
 The city also has a bullring, as do most Mexican cities.
 Tepic has several state teams, one or more for each sport.
 Both the football and the basketball teams are named "Coras".

+Geography

+Located in the central part of the state, it stands at an altitude of 915 metres (3,002 ft) above sea level, on the banks of the Río Mololoa and the Río Tepic, approximately 225 kilometres (140 mi) north-west of Guadalajara, Jalisco.
+Nearby are the extinct Sangangüey volcano and its crater lake.

 Climate

 Tepic has a humid subtropical climate (Köppen climate classification Cwa), with most rain falling in the wet season from April to November, sometimes in December.